 I believe that’s already enough about the powerboards, let’s continue on to a brainboards!

 At the time of writing this article only the Brainboard-32-8L exists.
-It is currently supported using WLED (bleeding edge version required) or ESPixelstick (bleeding edge version required).
+It is currently supported using WLED (bleeding edge version required) or ESPixelstick (you can download the most recent build here (Need v4, older won’t work!)).
 It will be officially supported from WLED v0.14.0 onward!
 Your board will come pre-flashed with WLED and 30 ws28xx LEDs defined per LED output.
 This pre-flashed version also has Ethernet pre-enabled but it’s no problem using WiFi either.
-The board come with WLED 0.13.1 pre-flashed, if you wish to upgrade to the latest version you will need a custom compile until a newer version then 0.13.3 comes out because the Ethernet definitions for this board are different, you can download a custom compile of WLED 0.13.3 here:
+The board initial batch of boards has come with come with WLED 0.13.1 pre-flashed but it’s advisable to upgrade to a new WLED v0.14 build that are not available, you can find these on https://install.quinled.info .
+Going from WLED 0.13.1 to 0.14 it’s advisable to do a USB flash, this will erase all settings and apply the pre-configuration again!

 *If you upgrade to this newer version in WiFi Settings change the Ethernet type to “QuinLED-Dig-Octa”